0

 The prices

-that are being charged by companies for mold remediation work can vary
+that are currently being charged by other companies can vary

 There are

-some roofing contractors who will tell homeowners will attic ceiling mold that their entire
+always contractors who will tell homeowners that their entire

 should have proper intake (soffit) vents, and proper exhaust

-vents (ridge or box vents).
+vents (ridge or box).
 They tell the homeowner they should

-replace an entire roof and then often will re-install improper
+replace an entire roof and then often re-install improper

 warrantees to protect both your home and your wallet.